Rushing For Musicians: The Panic Response

 Why do we rush when we have a difficult passage ?
-Why is it that, just at that precise moment in which we need all the time we can possibly find (in order to do our difficult passage with as little stress as possible), we rush like crazy, thus making the difficult passage even more difficult ?
+Why is it that, just at that precise moment in which we need all the time and relaxation that we can possibly find (in order to do our difficult passage with as little stress as possible), we rush like crazy, thus making a difficult passage even more difficult ?

 MENTAL ACCELERATION

-Another unfortunate fact of human nature is that the faster we do things, the more impatient and accelerated we become.
+Another unfortunate fact (defect) of human nature is that the faster we do things, the more impatient and accelerated we tend to become.
 This is Newton’s First Law of Motion (also called the Law of Inertia) in its psychological manifestation.
 Whereas mechanical objects tend to slow down under the effect of friction, the mind has no friction, so once it starts accelerating it becomes – unless we consciously put the brakes on – like a rocket hurtling through space with nothing to slow it down.
-This is why, on top of a general human tendency to panic in the fastest, most difficult passages, some people – accelerated, nervous, fast-speaking and fast-thinking types – have a greater tendency to rush than others.
+This is why, on top of a general human tendency to panic in the fastest, most difficult situations (or musical passages), some people – accelerated, nervous, fast-speaking and fast-thinking types – have a greater tendency to rush than others.
 See Calm in the Psychology section.

 Normally, this overload is caused by the fact that the passage we are playing is stretching our technical capacities to the limit (or beyond).
 Stagefright also saturates our brain and causes it to overload.
+Sadly and ironically, the speed at which the panic response sets is inversely proportional to our tension level.
+In other words, the more tense we are, the lower the speed necessary to make us freak out (lose control and rush or get in a tangle).
 If we are feeling comfortable with the passage, the piece, the cello, ourselves and the situation, then we are more likely to be calm …….. and therefore less likely to rush.

 SOLUTIONS